nazwr/NFLSCRAPER/README.md

 #nflscraper

 nflscraper is an app built with a light Ruby on Rails backend and a heavy React frontend.
-A user can search a player by his first and last name which returns the player's total accumulated statistics for the 2016 season along with the player's performance for individual game.
+A user can search a player by his first and last name which returns the player's total accumulated statistics for the 2016 season along with the player's statistical performance for each individual game.

 [NFLSCRAPER](https://nflscraper.herokuapp.com/)